-Islam Food has been established in the 1950s and has since firmly won the hearts of all locals.
+Islam Food Restaurant has been established in the 1950s and has since firmly won the hearts of all locals.
 Over the years, the restaurant has won numerous awards and certificates.
 It now has two shops in the city, both located within Kowloon City.
 My friend always takes me to their main shop by Lung Kong Road.
 It’s super busy there and it’s a relatively tiny space.
 We normally order takeaway and sit outside to eat.
-This time around, I decided to go to their other branch at Tak Ku Ling Road.
-The Tak Ku Ling Road branch seems to be a bit more spacious and there is also a slight menu difference that I was keen to try out.
+This time around, I decided to go to their other branch at Tak Ku Ling Road, which is the newer branch and it seems to be a bit more spacious.
+Moreover, there is also a slight menu difference that I was keen to try out.

-Juicy Beef Patty Cake (HKD$36 / 2pcs)
+Juicy Beef Patty Cake 爆汁牛肉餅 (HKD$36 / 2pcs)

-Mutton Xiao Long Bao (HKD$40 / 4pcs)
+Mutton Xiao Long Bao 羊肉小籠包 (HKD$40 / 4pcs)

-Roll Bread (HKD$18 / 1pc)
+Pulled Bao Bun 銀絲卷 (HKD$18 / 1pc)

 Tel: +852 2382 1882